Skip to content

 The Reebok Nano X Unknown provides a lot of the same characteristics as the regular Nano X. However, the Nano X Unkown boasts a high-top construction which is a hit or miss for most lifters depending on their preferences.
-My main question when testing and wearing this model is, “Do they really perform as well as the regular Reebok Nano X?”

 Reebok Nano X Unknown Pros

-The Reebok Nano X Unknown shoes have three key pros about their aesthetic and performance that I really enjoy.
+The Reebok Nano X Unknown shoes have three key pros about their aesthetic and performance that I enjoy.

-1. Great Day-to-Day Model
+- Great Day-to-Day Model

-2. Decent Weight (despite being a high-top shoe!)
+- Decent Weight (despite being a high-top shoe!)

-3. Consistent Performance
+- Consistent Performance

 In my opinion, the Reebok Nano X Unknown is one of the better training shoes for day-to-day wear.
 Very few cross-training shoes can be worn out and about and look “normal” and not so gym-focused.
 The Nano X Unknown does look like a training shoe, don’t get me wrong, but it can also pass as just a casual shoe to wear out and about.
 For example, the Nano X Unknown can be worn with shorts and pants and it looks good overall.

-One of my concerns with high-top shoes designed for training is always the fact that usually, they’ll be heavier than their lower boot peers.
+One of my concerns with high-top shoes designed for training is always the fact that usually, they’ll be heavier than their lower-boot peers.
 Contrary to the norm of this sentiment, the Nano X Unknown’s upper boot construction is lightweight and doesn’t add a ton of extra ounces to this model, so overall, its weight is pretty in-line with other cross-trainers.

-The final aspect that I really enjoy about the Nano X Unknown is that it possesses similar midsole and outsole characteristics as the Reebok Nano X. Essentially, the only difference between the Nano X and Nano X Unknown is the upper and the stable outsole and midsole that most love with their Reebok Nanos is consistent across the board.
+The final aspect that I enjoy about the Nano X Unknown is that it possesses similar midsole and outsole characteristics as the Reebok Nano X. Essentially, the only difference between the Nano X and Nano X Unknown is the upper and the stable outsole and midsole that most love with their Reebok Nanos is consistent across the board.

 Reebok Nano X Unknown Cons

-1. Boot Durability
+- Boot Durability

-2. Price
+- Price

 Overall, the boot durability is solid, but there is an aspect that consumers should be aware of.
 When pulling the shoe on, buyers should loosen up the laces fully to easily slide them on the feet.
 I didn’t do this one day when putting the shoes on in a rush and had the heel’s material rip on me.